top of page

 Who's mainly affected?

-Recent studies have shown that IPF is most common in people between the ages of fifty and seventy.
+Recent studies have shown that IPF is most common in people between ages 50-70.
 Although cases used to be more common in men, the number of cases in women is on the rise.

 How does IPF affect those who've had COVID-19